davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 ↩ [*Proposal*][proposal]

-## Why use the pre-built standard library for procedural macros and build-scripts?
+## Why use the pre-built standard library for procedural macros and build scripts in cross-compile mode?
-[rationale-sysroot-for-host-deps]: #why-use-the-pre-built-standard-library-for-procedural-macros-and-build-scripts

-Procedural macros always run on the host and need to be built with a configuration that are compatible with the host toolchain's rustc as they need to be linked against it.
-Similarly, build scripts do not inherit `RUSTFLAGS` from the environment (a deliberate deicsion made for `1.55`), so neither can the standard library they link against.
-This means neither can use the standard library that the user may have customised with target modifiers.

-This does introduce a perhaps surprising inconsistency for users where when building without `--target` different hostmode dependencies use different versions of the standard library.
-This is unavoidable while allowing users to customise the standard library with target modifiers.
+[rationale-host-deps-cross]: #why-use-the-pre-built-standard-library-for-procedural-macros-and-build-scripts-in-cross-compile-mode

-There is little advantage to using a custom standard library with procedural macros or build scripts as they are not part of the final output artifact and anywhere they can run already have a toolchain with host tools and a pre-built standard library.
-The fact that any configuration cannot change `target-modifiers` further limits any potential uses.
-If desired this feature can be added in the future by extending the features proposed in this RFC.
+Procedural macros always run on the host and need to be built with a configuration that are compatible with the host toolchain's Cargo and rustc, limiting the potential customisations of the standard library that would be valid.
+There is little advantage to using a custom standard library with procedural macros, as they are not part of the final output artifact and anywhere they can run already have a toolchain with host tools and a pre-built standard library.

+Build scripts similarly always run on the host and thus would require building the standard library again for the host.
+There is little advantage to doing this as build scripts are not part of the final output artifact.
+Build scripts do not respect `RUSTFLAGS` which could result in target modifier mismatches if rebuilding the standard library does respect `RUSTFLAGS`.

+↩ [*Proposal*][proposal]

+## Why use the pre-built standard library for procedural macros and build scripts in host mode?
+[rationale-host-deps-host]: #why-use-the-pre-built-standard-library-for-procedural-macros-and-build-scripts-in-host-mode

+Unlike when in cross-compile mode, if Cargo is in host mode (i.e. `--target` is not provided), the standard library built by build-std could hypothetically be used for procedural macros and build scripts without additional recompilations of the standard library.

+However, as with [cross-compile mode][rationale-host-deps-cross], there is little advantage to using a customised standard library for procedural macros or build scripts, and both would require limitations on the customisations possible with build-std in order to guarantee compatibility with the compiler or build script, respectively.

 ↩ [*Proposal*][proposal]